MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Search/Update-MgSearchEntity.md

     - `[Keywords <String[]>]`: A collection of keywords used to trigger the search answer.
     - `[MatchSimilarKeywords <Boolean?>]`: If true, indicates that the search term contains similar words to the keywords that should trigger the search answer.
     - `[ReservedKeywords <String[]>]`: Unique keywords that will guarantee the search answer is triggered.
   - `[LanguageTags <String[]>]`: A list of language names that are geographically specific and that this QnA can be viewed in.
 Each language tag value follows the pattern {language}-{region}.
 As an example, en-us is English as used in the United States.
-See supported language tags for the list of possible values.
+For the list of possible values, see supported language tags.
   - `[Platforms <DevicePlatformType[]>]`: List of devices and operating systems able to view this qna.
 Possible values are: unknown, android, androidForWork, ios, macOS, windowsPhone81, windowsPhone81AndLater, windows10AndLater, androidWorkProfile, androidASOP.
   - `[State <String>]`: answerState
   - `[TargetedVariations <IMicrosoftGraphSearchAnswerVariant[]>]`: Variations of a qna for different countries or devices.
 Use when you need to show different content to users based on their device, country/region, or both.
 The date and group settings will apply to all variations.